bigcode-project/bigcodebench/ADVANCED_USAGE.md

 ```

 >
-The generated code samples will be stored in a file named `[model_name]--bigcodebench-[instruct|complete]--[backend]-[temp]-[n_samples].jsonl`.
+The generated code samples will be stored in a file named `[model_name]--bigcodebench-[instruct|complete]--[backend]-[temp]-[n_samples]-sanitized_calibrated.jsonl`.
 Alternatively, you can use the following command to utilize our pre-built docker images for generating code samples:
 >

 ```bash